Razorfish-Central/Grunt-push-to-AEM-Sling/README.md

 2. AEMs clientlibs are being utilized for automatic concatentation and minification of CSS/JS files
 3. You have one build system to cover both FE and BE
 4. You're using SASS
-5. Your FE team wants a watch task to monitor FE file changes and push changed files on the fly

 _As a reminder, even if #3 wasn't in play and you wanted to manage front-end builds/tasks with Grunt/Gulp, you still **would not** be able to push FE changes to the clientlib directory as AEM caches these files when initially generated._